-So grab some mango, dragon fruit, banana, blueberries, juice, milk and chia seeds and whip up a delicious, healthy smoothie.
-This mango and dragon fruit smoothie bowl is mellow and fragrant, perfect to start you off right on a warm day.
+So grab some tropical fruits and chia seeds and whip up this delicious, healthy smoothie.
+This mango and dragon fruit smoothie is great as a bowl but also just as good to drink from a glass.
+It's mellow and fragrant and sure to add some brightness to your day.

-- ½tbsp chia seeds plus approx another ½tbsp to top
+- ½ tablespoon chia seeds plus approx another 1 teaspoon to top, optional

 - Place all ingredients in a blender and blend until smooth.

-- Pour into a bowl and top with some additional chia seeds and a few slices dragon fruit and mango.
+- Pour into a bowl and top with some additional chia seeds and a few small chunks or slices of dragon fruit and mango.

 See some of my favorite cooking tools and ingredients in the Caroline's Cooking Amazon store.